MathieuBouvet/p6-fisheye-next-js/README.md

 ### Environment variables setup

-Create `.env` file and set the `DATABASE_URL` variable to your local database connection string
+Create `.env` file and
+- set the `DATABASE_URL` variable to your local database connection string
+- set the `JWT_SECRET` variable to be able to sign jwt tokens

 ### Install dependencies